 Tarawi Nature Reserve

 Tarawi Nature Reserve was created in April 1996.
 It covers an area of 33573ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Tarawi Nature Reserve contains an area of relatively undisturbed scotia mallee and she-oak communities.
 Localised areas within the reserve support belah—western rosewood woodland with relatively rich understoreys.
 This is virtually unknown elsewhere as grazing removes this species.